 Are you catching neat little peeks of what’s already happened in characters’ lives or the world in general as the character interacts with other characters and their world?
 Or does a character stand still so the writer can tell you five paragraphs about an event they’ve already experienced (but you missed)?

 World Building/ Scene Setting

-Do you have a clear enough sense of where and when the story is taking place?
+Have you got a clear enough sense of where and when the story is taking place?

 Do you have a sense of character roles within their world?
 Of their jobs, status, what they can and can’t do?
 (For SFF this will go right into how clearly magic systems, alternate political systems, tech etc are shown).

-Do you have a sense of what is possible and what is likely within the story?
+Is it clear to you what is magically/ politically/ scientifically/ militarily etc possible and likely within the story?

 Information -Showing V.S.
 Telling

 Where possible, do you get to ‘see’ things by what the character sees, hears, says, smells, thinks and how they physically, verbally or emotionally react to their world and story?
 Or does the writer tell you, ‘the city has x and that character felt impatient because he had a headache.’

 (NB.
 Bear in mind that the point of ‘showing’ is to make the story more interesting to readers and it isn’t practical to ‘show’ everything.
 Eg. Things like creation myths may need to be told.)